How to Use a Guided Prayer Journal: Structure Explained

 Treating the Journal as Merit

-Because Christ alone secures righteousness, a journal must remain a tool rather than a measure of worth.
+Christ alone secures righteousness.
+The journal is a tool, not a measure of worth.

 When Growth Feels Stalled